gridl/linear_regression/index.md

 # Talk

-* talk for inside data **will come soon**
+* Talk for [Inside Data](https://cyberlago.net/event/inside-data-bodensee-vol-i-lineare-regression-mit-tensorflow/) **will come soon**

 # Notebooks

-The easiest way doing the notebooks, is to use google [colab](https://colab.research.google.com/) (you will need to have a google account for that).
-The notebook will be run in the cloud.
-For doing the hands-on part on your own computer (you need no google account) you can either install anaconda or use the provided a docker container.
+The easiest to interactively work with the notebooks, is to use google [colab](https://colab.research.google.com/) (you will need to have a google account for that).
+In colab the notebook will be run in the cloud.
+For doing the hands-on part on your own computer you can either install anaconda or use the provided a docker container (you need no google account).
 See [https://tensorchiefs.github.io/dl_course_2018/](https://tensorchiefs.github.io/dl_course_2018/) for details.

-# Tasks
+# Tasks / Exercises
 **will come soon**

-* Ninja Track
+* Ninja track
 Very few hints.

-* Yellow Belt
+* Yellow belt
 More hints

-# Solution
+# Solutions
 **Please try it first on your own**

 * Linear Regression with TensorFlow (standard graph based): [notebook static](https://github.com/tensorchiefs/linear_regression/blob/master/linear_regression_tf.ipynb) or [notebook interactive in colab](https://colab.research.google.com/github/tensorchiefs/linear_regression/blob/master/linear_regression_tf.ipynb)